Sometimes you are at a loss for words. Then you listen to Nina Simone….and you are still at a loss for words.

 4. “Go to Hell” from Silk and Soul

 Simone’s mid to late career was mirrored in bluntness.
 This song, from what I would argue is one of her most iconic studio albums, continues this tradition.
-Enjoy.

 5. “Summertime” Instrumental and Vocal from Nina Simone At Town Hall

 What does it mean for an artist or piece of music to pierce your soul?
 I don’t have the answer.
 These are just the words that distinctly come to mind every-time I listen to Simone.
-I’m not sure if the single digital file could quite do it like vinyl.
+I’m not sure if a digital file could quite do it like vinyl.
 It’s gut-wrenching and unexplainable when on this medium.
 It steals my words.
 There are layers to our bodies and emotions, yet Nina Simone skips every level to strike the deepest.

 This playlist barely touches the brim of what Simone means to me.
 She expresses the highest highs and the lowest lows that I’ve only experienced with Judy Garland as well.
 With each listen, she strikes that exact cord within my soul that needs strumming, and I could not be more thankful.